Lagos Assembly hails Sanwo-Olu over Rail Line Projects

+The Governor Deserves Commendation: Lagos Assembly Applauds Sanwo-Olu as he Completes State's Rail Projects

 The Speaker of the Lagos State House of Assembly, Rt.
 Hon.
-Mudashiru Obasa, and his colleagues on Tuesday, February 15, commended Governor Babajide Sanwo-Olu for his efforts to complete the State's rail projects.
+Mudashiru Obasa, and his colleagues on Tuesday, 15 February, commended Governor Babajide Sanwo-Olu for his efforts to complete the state's rail projects.

 A statement signed by the chief press secretary to the speaker, Eromosele Ebhomele said that the lawmakers also praised the governor for also expanding transportation through the waterways.